How to Motivate People

 This is one of the main reasons why developers only ever finish work on time or over time and one of the main reasons why project are late.
 They don’t motivate developers to finish their work early so it is always on time when they can and late when they can’t.

-Project Supply Chain
+Project Supply Chain to Motivate People

 However, I had a solution to this.
 When I said that developers got a mark out of 10 for timeliness, they didn’t get 10 for finishing on time.
 They got 7.
 If they wanted to get 8 or 9 or 10 they had to finish ahead of schedule.
-There was one developer called Adam Sandling that he had who consistently finished all his work ahead of schedule.
+There was one developer called Adam Sandling who consistently finished all his work ahead of schedule.